anonaddy/addy.io/source/privacy.md

 ## Third party services

-The only third party services that we use are [Stripe](https://stripe.com) and [GloBee](https://globee.com) to process payments for subscriptions.
+The only third party services that we use are [Stripe](https://stripe.com) and [GloBee](https://globee.com) to process payments for subscriptions and also [Plausible](https://plausible.io/) as mentioned above for anonymous analytics.
 Any payment transactions will be carried out by Stripe and GloBee over encrypted connections.
 Your card information never touches our server.
 If you are subscribed to our newsletter then we will also use [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) to deliver email campaigns.

 ## Changes To Our Privacy Policy